rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

   summarize(monthly_avg_temp = mean(temperature, na.rm = TRUE)) %>%
   ungroup()
 ```
-Finally, we filter the data for the months May to September and calculate the average temperature of these months.
+Finally, we filter the data for the months of May to September and calculate the average temperature of these months.
 ```{r Cleaning Data, echo=TRUE, eval=TRUE, warning=FALSE}
 average_temp_may_september <- hourly_data %>%
   filter(month(time) >= 5 & month(time) <= 9) %>%
   summarize(TEMP = mean(temperature, na.rm = TRUE))
 ```
 The file name is then extracted with its extension.
-The extension is then removed and a new row is created and attatched to the existing CSV file with the file name and calculated temperature.
+The extension is then removed and a new row is created and attached to the existing CSV file with the file name and calculated temperature.
 ```{r Cleaning Data, echo=TRUE, eval=TRUE, warning=FALSE}
 # Extract the filename (with extension)
 file_name <- basename(file_name)